shreyakal07/grosseries/README.md

 # Grosseries
 ### Eat your groceries before they become gross-eries 😉🍎

-## 🚩 Objective
-Imagine this: Absolutely EXCITED to attempt at having one apple a day (to keep the doctor away), you buy apples at Giant Eagle and bring them home.
-Throughout the week, you’re invited out to eat by friends and coworkers.
-You become busy juggling your school work and your part-time job.
-You constantly have to head out early without eating breakfast.

-That bag of apples becomes **forgotten and untouched**.
-By the time you remember them, they’ve already **spoiled** and you have to throw them out. 😭 This left you sad and frustrated because you just wasted food and money.

-So we asked ourselves...How might we support busy, economical, and environmentally conscious people to help them track their groceries’ expirations, reduce food waste, save money, and be organized?

 ## 👋 Meet Grosseries
 Grosseries is an app that acts as a personal food organizer.
 Users can easily keep track of food items in their kitchen by adding them into a list.
 Items can be added, searched, edited, deleted, sorted, and filtered.
 They are also tagged with different attributes/categories based on their expiration date, storage location, quantity, and user(s) who own them.